FAQ

 Q: What about my shoes?
 Do I need to take them off like I do at the mosque?

 Answer: Please do take your shoes off when you enter.
-There are shoe racks near the double door and ask that you do your part to line your shoes up neatly on the racks, out of the way of others to keep our space lovely!
+There are shoe racks at the top of the stairs and near the elevator exit and ask that you do your part to line your shoes up neatly on the racks, out of the way of others to keep our space lovely!

 Q: What are seating arrangements for men and women at events?